ManuelSR26/manuelsr26.github.io/cv.md

-*<span style="color:blue">Efficient and motivated professional with 12 years of experience in the telecom industry.</span>*
+*<span style="color:black">Efficient and motivated professional with 12 years of experience in the telecom industry.</span>*